OmniSharp/generator-aspnet/README.md

 > Example: `yo aspnet mvcbasic "my semantic app" semantic` will create a "Web Application Basic" project called "my semantic app" using the Semantic UI framework.

 > Example: `yo aspnet mvcbasic "my bootstrap app"` OR `yo aspnet mvcbasic "my bootstrap app" bootstrap` will create a "Web Application Basic" project called "my bootstrap app" using the Bootstrap framework.

-## Related yeoman generators

-The goal of `generator-aspnet` is to provide an experience consistent with creating new ASP.NET Core `dotnet cli` projects and files in Visual Studio 2015.

-The list of related generators [can be seen on our Wiki section](https://github.com/OmniSharp/generator-aspnet/wiki#related-yeoman-generators)

 ## Sub Generators